two hands holding an array of affirming flags

 • Incident Reporting Guidance

-Implementing Safe and Effective SOGI Data Collection
+Implementing Safe and Effective Data Collection

 • Conducting anonymous surveys to gather baseline data on the prevalence and experiences of LGBTQ+ people being served